reseval/reseval/README.md

 ## Local development

-[Download Node.js](https://nodejs.org/en/).
-You can check that your installation is correct by running `npm --version`.
-Then, install `npm` packages via `npm install`.

-ReSEval uses Node.js version 17.4.0 and is not guaranteed to work on all versions.
-If needed, Linux and OS X users can use `n` to change their version of Node.js, and Windows users can use [NVM for Windows](https://github.com/coreybutler/nvm-windows).

-**Note** - You may need to run your terminal with administrator privileges to change your version of Node.js.
+Setup a local MySQL database.
+MacOS users can use the following to setup MySQL and set a password for the root user.

 ```
-# Linux or OS X
-npm install -g n
-n 17.4.0

-# Windows
-nvm install 17.4.0
+brew install mysql
-nvm use 17.4.0
+brew services start mysql
+mysql_secure_installation
 ```

+Windows users can use [this guide](https://ladvien.com/data-analytics-mysql-localhost-setup/) to setup MySQL and obtain a user and password.

-Next, [Setup a local MySQL database](https://ladvien.com/data-analytics-mysql-localhost-setup/).
-Then, run the following to store the username and password you used during database setup in a `.env` file.
+Run the following to store the username and password in a `.env` file.

 ```
 python -m reseval.credentials \